eruszczak/movie-website/README.md

 ## Problems
 - [ ] Free pythonanywhere account doesn't allow to download stuff (so new titles don't have a posters)
 - [ ] API doesn't provide complete info about seasons and episodes, which is why I don't want to use it at all
+- [ ] I am not allowed there to send emails too